 The Marines initially reported after the Nov.
 19, 2005 killings that 15 Iraqi civilians at Haditha had been killed by a makeshift roadside bomb and in crossfire between Marines and insurgent attackers.
 Based on accounts from survivors and human rights groups, Time magazine first reported in March that the killings were deliberate acts by the Marines.

+A criminal investigation was then ordered by the top Marine commander in Iraq, Maj.
+Gen. Richard Zilmer.
 A parallel investigation is examining whether officers in the Marines' chain of command tried to cover up the events.

 0 Comments: